datashelter/documentation/blog/2024-03-22-backup-typologies.md

 ### Traditional backup typologies

 Despite the emergence of numerous innovative solutions on the market, blogs mainly talk about the fact that there are three backup typologies:
-- **complete:** simply duplicates the production medium on a second storage medium
+- **full:** simply duplicates the production medium on a second storage medium
 - **incremental:** starts from a full backup.
 Only files modified since the last backup are added.
 - **differential:** starts from a full backup.
 Then, files modified since the last full backup are added.